 The SPUT Outreach Program:

-"Tennis In The Streets"
+Tennis In The Streets

 Children love to play games; much more then they like to sit in lines and wait their turns--these specially built tennis courts allowed children to actually compete, keep score, and have real competition.
-This competition helped children learn valuable life-skills, including, sportsmanship, teamwork, patience, concentration, focus, along with basic physical skills like agility, balance and coordination.
+This competition helps children learn valuable life-skills, including, sportsmanship, teamwork, patience, concentration, focus, along with basic physical skills like agility, balance and coordination.

-No lecturing--learning through stories
+No lecturing--learning through stories and application

-All Costs of the program were covered by SPUT!
+All program costs covered by SPUT!

 Grant awards and individual donations allow SPUT to cover all costs associated with our outreach efforts to low-income communities.
 As demand for these programs continues to grow, we continually seek financial support from individuals, corporations, and foundations.
 To learn more about contributing, please contact us or click our DONATE NOW button to make a secure online donation today.